Ayshwaryajagadeesan/SimpleTodo/README.md

 The following **additional** features are implemented:

-* [X] List anything else that you can get done to improve the app functionality!
+* [X] By tapping on the item for longer time the item gets removed from the list.

 ## Video Walkthrough